Australian Postgraduate Award

 To be eligible applicants must:

-- be eligible to be enrolled full-time in a Higher Degree by Research Doctor of Philosophy program at the University of Southern Queensland.
-Note: some research topics may only be offered full time oncampus.
-Students should discuss their mode of attendance with their proposed supervisors
+- be eligible to be enrolled full-time in a PhD program at USQ.
+Note: some research topics may only be offered on-campus.
+Students should discuss their mode of attendance with their proposed supervisors;

-- commence the degree by the date set by the University (usually within 12 months of the scholarhip offer) or the scholarship may be withdrawn and reallocated to another applicant.
+- commence the degree by the date set by the University, normally within 12 months of being offered a scholarship.

-- Applications including all supporting documentation must be received by the closing date and in writing on the USQ application forms provided.
+Applications including all supporting documentation must be received by the closing date.

-- The successful candidate is permitted to undertake paid work however this must not interfere with the student's study.
+The successful student is permitted to undertake paid work but this must not interfere with the student's study.

-- The scholarship will be forfeited if the recipient cancels enrolment in the program or fails to enrol at the University of Southern Queensland.
+The scholarship will be forfeited if the recipient cancels enrolment in the program or fails to enrol at the USQ.

 How to apply

-Further information about this scholarship can be obtained from the Office of Research and Higher Degrees at firstname.lastname@example.org.
+Further information about this scholarship can be obtained from the ORGS at email@example.com.